Communication app for creating symbol and text AAC.

 Most libraries hold directories of suitable funders in their reference section, such as the Directory of Grant Making Trusts.

-Be cautious of sales people who try to persuade you to buy equipment that may not meet your needs fully or is over-priced.
+Be cautious of salespeople who try to persuade you to buy equipment that may not meet your needs fully or is overpriced.
 Buying from a company that belongs to a trade association, such as the British Healthcare Trades Association may give you some reassurance, as members have signed up to a code of practice governing standards of customer service.